BrightspaceUI/core/components/inputs/README.md

 - `not-tabbable` (optional, Boolean): sets `tabindex="-1"` on the checkbox
 - `value` (optional, String): value of the input

+**Methods:**

+- `simulateClick()`: useful for testing, it simulates the user clicking on the checkbox, which toggles the state of the checkbox and fires the `change` event

 **Events:**

 When the checkbox's state changes, it dispatches the `change` event: